 - Review the application procedures and admissions prerequisites of each designated occupational therapy program for which he/she plans to apply.

-- Use the OTACAS Transcript Request Form to arrange for all official U.S. and Canadian transcripts to be sent to OTACAS by the application deadline of the school or college.
+- Use the OTACAS Transcript ID Form to arrange for all official U.S. and Canadian transcripts to be sent to OTACAS by the application deadline of the school or college.

 - Provide all required information on the OTACAS application accurately and in a timely manner.

 - Provide all required information on the supplemental applications (if required) accurately and in a timely manner.

 - Abide by all selected OTACAS school-specific deadlines.